Not enough fireworks for Eagles - Republic-Times | News

 Brandon Jackson led the Eagles on defense with eight tackles and four assists.

-Columbia travels south on Route 3 to face rival Waterloo (0-1) next Friday night.
+Columbia travels south on Route 3 to face rival Waterloo (0-1) this Friday night.
+The Eagles won 9-0 at home against the Bulldogs last season.